Why Can’t Sandboxx Track Recruit Letters, and What Alternatives Are Available?

 The Mail Delivery Process

-After recruits send their reply letters, USPS delivers them to the recipient’s mailbox according to their standard postal processes.
+After recruits send their reply letters, USPS delivers them to the recipient’s mailbox according to its standard postal processes.
 Delivery times and routes can vary depending on USPS mail volumes and logistics.
-Sandboxx is notified of delivery progress only through USPS scans of reply envelopes, and even this is unreliable if a scan is missed at any stage.
-Once the letter reaches its destination mailbox, USPS’s handling ends.

 Mail Distribution at Recruit Training Bases